 How Often Should Your Kitchen Exhaust Hood & System Be Cleaned?

-[vc_row][vc_column width=”1/1″][vc_column_text]The National Fire Protection Association regulations are specifically designed to limit the life safety concerns and fire hazards associated with commercial cooking equipment and rooftop grease containment*.
-At Averus, we take all the necessary steps to comply with these codes on your behalf.
-Along the way, we act as your consultant to make the process as smooth as possible.[/vc_column_text][vc_separator type=”normal”][/vc_column][/vc_row][vc_row][vc_column width=”1/2″][vc_column_text]4-8.2.1 Rooftop terminations shall be arranged with or provided with the following:
+[vc_row][vc_column width=”1/1″][vc_column_text]The National Fire Protection Association standards are specifically designed to limit the life safety concerns and fire hazards associated with commercial cooking equipment and rooftop grease containment*.
+At Averus, we take all the necessary steps to comply with these standards or codes on your behalf.
+Along the way, we act as your vendor-partner to make the process as smooth as possible.[/vc_column_text][vc_separator type=”normal”][/vc_column][/vc_row][vc_row][vc_column width=”1/2″][vc_column_text]4-8.2.1 Rooftop terminations shall be arranged with or provided with the following:

 c.)
 The ability to drain grease out of any traps or low points formed in the fan or duct near the termination of the system into a collection container that is noncombustible, closed to the elements, rainproof, structurally sound for the service to which it is applied, and will not sustain combustion.
 A grease collection device that is applied to exhaust systems shall not inhibit the performance of any fan.
 Exception: Grease containers that are evaluated for equivalency with the preceding requirements and listed as such.